Treats cancer, including colorectal, lung, glioblastoma, kidney, cervical, and ovarian cancer.

 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use 2 forms of birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.
+Use an effective form of birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.